When Should I Have a Mold Inspection?

 Dry molds can grow on surfaces when the relative humidity is over 65%.
 An example of dry mold is the type of growth you see in a bathroom ceiling.

 Wet molds are more dangerous to human health and can grow within 48 hours.
 Wet molds are in basements, behind drywall or insulation, under sinks, or chronically wet places.

 4. You should have a mold inspection if water damage is evident.

-You should have a mold inspection if there is evidence of a water event.
+You should have a mold inspection if evidence of a water event exists.
 Some clues are water stains at the bottom of doors or in the wall cavity.
 Sometimes, a more obvious sign of a water event is when part of a wall is cut away or replaced.

 Water damage requires immediate attention.
-Depending on the type of mold spores and how wet the conditions are from water, black mold could grow within a week.
+Black mold could grow within a week, depending on the type of mold spores and how wet the conditions are from water.
 Toxic black mold can appear slimy from moist conditions or dry and powdery if its water source is dried.

 Other types of mold only need 48 hours to grow and spread.
 Even a tiny leak can lead to big problems.

 5. You should have a mold inspection if mold growth is visible.